lmyOvO/Markowitz-Mean-Variance-Optimization-Python/README.md

 4. Plot the portfolio compositions for classical and resampled frontiers

-5. Discuss your findings from comparing the performance of all 6 portfolios and from observing the graphs from questions 3 & 4
+5. Discuss the findings from comparing the performance of all 6 portfolios and from observing the graphs from questions 3 & 4